idaholab/moose/modules/phase_field/doc/content/modules/phase_field/Initial_Conditions.md

 !media phase_field/LatticeSmoothCircleIC.png  style=width:200px;padding-left:20px;float:right;
     caption=LatticeSmoothCircleIC

-LatticeSmoothcircleIC sets variable values using a set of smooth circles (see SmoothCircleIC) with centers on a uniform lattice, randomly randomly perturbed from the lattice.
+LatticeSmoothcircleIC sets variable values using a set of smooth circles (see SmoothCircleIC) with centers on a uniform lattice, randomly perturbed from the lattice.
 The value within a circle is `invalue` and outside is `outvalue`.
 More information can be found on the [LatticeSmoothCircleIC](/LatticeSmoothCircleIC.md) syntax page.

 ### Inputs